Qwen

 input_datapath = "./fine_food_reviews.csv"

-# Here the text_embedding_v1 model is used.
-You can change the model as needed.
+# Here, the text_embedding_v1 embedding model is used.
+You can adjust it as needed.

 def generate_embeddings(text):